Many opportunities are available for volunteers who want to become involved.

 ECEAP is not required to provide matching dollars, but volunteer time in ECEAP plays a very important part in the classrooms.
 Your time is an "In-kind" donation to Head Start/EHS/ECEAP.

-Volunteers must fill out the application form, and meet certain health requirements depending on their volunteer classification.
-Some classifications require a Food Handler Card.
+Volunteers must complete an application form, authorize a Background Check, and meet certain health requirements depending on their volunteer classification.
+Some classifications also require a Food Handler Card.

 Assist teachers in classroom activities, working directly with children.

 Become involved in several committees which help make decisions for Lower Columbia Head Start/EHS/ECEAP.